Hoodsport, Washington: Geography

 Hoodsport is renowned among SCUBA divers as a staging area to view the giant Pacific octopus.
 Local marine preserves such as Octopus Hole and Sund Rock offer divers the chance to see octopus, as well as wolf eels, rock fish, plumose anemones and other marine life.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Hoodsport has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Economy

 The Hoodsport Winery is located about one mile south of town.
-Other Hoodsport businesses include a grocery store with gas station and a hardware store, plus three restaurants, an espresso shop, two real estate offices, a dentist, a post office, a beauty salon, a brewery, a distillery, a diving shop and several tourism-oriented gift shops.
+Other Hoodsport businesses include a grocery store with gas station and a hardware store, plus five restaurants, an espresso shop, three real estate offices, a dentist, a post office, a construction office, a beauty salon, a brewery, a distillery, a diving shop and several tourism-oriented gift shops.
 The Washington State Department of Fish and Wildlife operates a fish hatchery in town.

 The Hoodsport branch of the Timberland Regional Library overlooks the town.